Before you begin, make sure you’ve signed up for an account. You can find detailed instructions here.

 You can also duplicate an existing agent from the home page by clicking the three dots information icon next to a profile.

 .
-You can also export and import existing agents as .bin
+You can also export and import existing agents from .bin

 Set a name, response language, voice, and greeting line